Your child needs plenty of sleep to allow their body and mind to rest and to grow and develop.

 For many families bedtime can be frustrating and no fun.
 Most children have the ability to sleep well, so understanding what is normal and when to seek help is important.

 Full-term babies will sleep 16 to 20 hours per day.
 They have 3 different sleep states and spend half their time asleep dreaming — called REM sleep (Rapid Eye Movement Sleep or Active Sleep).
 In this type of sleep they will suck, grimace, smile and sometimes twitch their fingers and feet.
-Sleep cycles consisting of REM and NREM sleep (Non-REM is the sleep that is not REM sleep) are more evenly distributed through the night and are shorter in duration compared to older children.
+Sleep cycles consisting of REM and NREM sleep (Non-REM is the sleep that is not REM sleep) are evenly distributed through the night and are shorter in duration compared to older children.
+During periods of NREM sleep they are usually quiet and appear more settled.
 They wake to feed every 3—5 hours.
 Premature babies may sleep 20—22 hours per day with only very short periods of wakefulness.
 During REM sleep all newborn babies have a pattern of "brief pauses in breathing".
 Some babies also have Periodic Breathing where they take a few breaths, pause, take a few breaths, pause and so on—this often can go on for long periods of sleep and can be quite normal, improving with age and maturity.

 3 to 6 months